Adnanblb/Arrivoo/replit.md

 - Sync runs automatically on server startup for immediate data availability
 - API endpoint provides access to synced arrivals for each hotel

+### 5. Customizable Contract Terms
+- Hotel staff can customize registration agreement terms in Hotel Settings
+- Live preview shows how terms will appear to guests
+- Default professional template provided, with option to customize or reset
+- Custom terms automatically apply to all guest check-ins (web and tablet)
+- Terms displayed before digital signature capture for guest acknowledgment
+- Scrollable terms display preserves formatting and ensures full readability
+- Changes saved per hotel and persist across all check-in flows

 ## User Preferences

 Preferred communication style: Simple, everyday language.